GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 Step 1: Computation of the phase fractions and phase component fractions (flash)
 ================================================================================

-At initialization, GEOS performs a preprocessing step to construct a two-dimensional table storing the values of CO2 solubility in brine and water solubility in the CO2 phase as functions of pressure, temperature, and a constant salinity.
+At initialization, GEOS performs a preprocessing step to construct a two-dimensional table storing the values of CO2 solubility in brine and water solubility in the gas phase as functions of pressure, temperature, and a constant salinity.
 Solubility is calculated and provided as moles of the component dissolved or vaporized per mass of the phase.
-For CO2 this will be moles of CO2 dissolved per kg of brine and for water this will be moles of H2O vapourised in the CO2 phase per kg of CO2.
+For CO2 this will be moles of CO2 dissolved per kg of water and for water this will be moles of H2O vapourised in the CO2 phase per kg of CO2.

 There are 3 alternatives to providing solubility data for the phase partition calculation.